grig23/primetime.en/help/AccountIQ/dashboard.md

 ![](assets/sharing-level.png)

 The Trend indicator shows the percentage change in the value of the metric in from the previous time frame.

 **Usage from shared accounts**

-This gauge informs about the usage in percentage from the shared accounts in the defined segment.
+This gauge informs that what percent of the usage of all the subscriber accounts is from the shared accounts, in the defined segment in a time period.
+The gauge marks the ranges of usage (from shared accounts) on the scale of 0 to 100%.
+These ranges—named Low, Medium, High, and Abnormal—are based on the industry average.

+You can also see the Trend indicator, which depicts a dip or plunge in the usage from shared accounts as compared to the previous time frame.

 ![](assets/usage-4mshared-accounts.png)